Ministry of Sports and Youth (Qatar)

 The Ministry of Sports and Youth is one of the ministries of the Qatari government and is located in Doha.
 It has 456 affiliated companies, and more than 600 employees.
 It cooperates with many committees and facilities.
 The Ministry of Youth and Sports was established by an Emiri Decree No. 16 of 2014 to promote youth and develop their skills, help them to perform their duties and raise the level of sports in the country.
-In 2016, the Ministry of Sports and Youth was merged with the Ministry of Culture, and in 2021 an Emiri decree was issued separating the Ministry of Culture from the Ministry of Sports and Youth, and the ministry is currently held by Salah bin Ghanim Al-Ali.
+In 2016, the Ministry of Sports and Youth was merged with the Ministry of Culture, and in 2021 an Emiri decree was issued separating the Ministry of Culture from the Ministry of Sports and Youth.
+The ministry is currently held by Hamad Bin Khalifa Bin Ahmed Al-Thani.

 Ministry tasks

 The ministry is responsible for general supervision of sports, youth and concerned authorities in the state to support and coordinate their works it is also responsible for setting conditions and standards for the establishment of clubs, centers, committees and associations for youth and sports and issuing license for them.

 The ministry encourages the involvement of youth in conferences, courses and competitions, camps, trips and national and international festivals, sponsoring talented people to develop their skills and is conducting national and international sporting events.